Welwi/Product-Recommendation/README.md

 ### Next Steps:
-Rank the products for each customer by their probabilities Suggest the top 7 products with highest probabilities that the customer does not have.
+Rank the products for each customer by their probabilities.

+Suggest the top 7 products with highest probabilities that the customer does not have.

 Seeing how much better neural networks would be for solving this problem.